gusm217/Challenge_DR/README.md

 ### devDependencies:
 - chai: is an assertion library.
 Usually used to expect some answers of our tests; <br/>
 - chai-http: " provides an interface for live integration testing by making assertions for common http tasks; <br/>
 - mocha: is a test runner.
-This just means that it is a tool that runs and executes our tests.
-The tests themselves aren’t written in Mocha; <br/>
+This just means that it is a tool that runs and executes our tests; <br/>
 - mongodb-memory-server: it enables us to start a mongod process that stores data in memory.
 It is a package that spins up a real MongoDB server; <br/>
 - nodemon: simple monitor script for use during development of a node.js app; <br/>
 - sinon: provides stand-alone test spies, stubs, and mocks; <br/>